utdata/icj-class/sass/sass-03.md

 Look at your page in the browser to make sure everything is still working.

 - Back in your HTML file, consider `<div class="content">`.
-What elements are first descendants of .content?
+What elements are first descendants of `.content` in the css?
 In `new-styles.scss`, nest these selectors accordingly.
-- Do any of first descendants of .nav or .content have descendants with properties?
+- Do any of first descendants of `.nav` or `.content` style rules have descendants with properties?
 In `new-style.scss`, nest li and its properties inside of ul.

 Again, make sure nothing is broken on the page display.